Safe driving tips

 - Wait for big gaps in on-coming traffic.
 Wait for overtaking lanes or don't overtake at all.

 - Be realistic about your hazard awareness skills.
-If you're not sure what your skills are like, you will be able to test them by practicing the Hazard Perception Test.
+If you're not sure what your skills are like, you will be able to test them by practising the Hazard Perception Test.

 Katie, 16, says she's always gotten along well with her older brother Sean.
 So well that she thought Sean would be the perfect person to teach her to drive.
 "I asked Sean if he would teach me rather than Mum or Dad because I thought I wouldn't fight with him as much!" she laughs.
 "Even though he's five years older than me and has his full licence, it's not that long since he was a learner himself so I thought he might go a bit easier on me."